 The EFE animated arrows at the top and bottom of the page can be used to view the previous or next model release in the current series.

 |Above all I hope you find the information on this site, will help you enjoy the EFE models you already own and provide the necessary information to expand your collection.|

 I'd had plans for this site for several years, but had until the end of 2001, no idea how to go about putting a web site together.

-This site is my means of making this information available to a wider audience and as a web user who gets entertainment & information from other peoples site a means of putting something back in the true nature of the net.
+This site is my way of making this information available to a wider audience and as a web user who gets entertainment & information from other people's sites a way of putting something back in the true nature of the net.

 |About this Website Index|